eauw/deye-inverter-data-handler/README.md

 MQTT_IP=[IP/hostname of your MQTT broker]
 ```

-3. `docker run -p 3000:3000 -d --restart unless-stopped --env-file .env deye600`
+3. `docker run -d --name deye-handler -p 3000:3000 --restart unless-stopped --env-file .env deye600`
    If you want to use another port change the first 3000 to your preference.
    Because of `--restart unless-stopped` the container will automatically restart.

 ## Values provided by inverter

 ```
 webdata_sn
 webdata_msvn